- Home

 As we all know, there’s rarely a magic bullet that makes everything better, but here are three practical steps you could take straight away:

-- Try not to panic if your investments continue to wobble – just make sure they’re being managed in line with your current attitude to risk (not your attitude 20 years ago) and your capacity for loss.
-This is particularly relevant if you or your loved ones are faced with the prospect of needing care.
+1. Try not to panic if your investments have proved to be volatile over the last few years – just make sure they’re being managed according to your current attitude to risk and your capacity for loss.
+This is particularly relevant if you or your loved ones are faced with the prospect of needing long-term care.

-- Review your financial plan.
+2. Review your financial plan.
 Take stock of everything and check your arrangements are still on track to meet future care costs; a qualified wealth planner will be able to help here.
-The last few months have been traumatic, so arrange your review as soon as possible to see where any gaps can be plugged.

 All the above can be addressed by a cash flow review, where different 'what if' scenarios can be considered.